jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 me their managed Kubernetes."
 That is indeed the dream.
 However, it is not reality.
 Having worked for some cloud providers, I have seen the pain customers still go through trying to learn the patterns Kubernetes implements and applying those patterns to their existing applications.
 This means your teams will still have to handle the steep learning curve.
-Just because it's managed does not mean that your application's uptime and availibility are covered.
+Just because it's managed does not mean that your application's uptime and availability are covered.
 That is still on _your_ team.
 Customers being able to use your website on the internet is your team's responsibility and understanding Kubernetes is still required for that.
 For every line of YAML written and debugged to get your website running, it is time that is being taken away from building on what your business actually does.
 Unless of course you are a business